Sylius/Sylius/docs/book/plugins/approved-plugins.rst

 **Tests:**

+* Are there any unit tests for the plugin's classes?
+They can be written in PHPSpec, PHPUnit or any other working and reliable unit testing library
-* Do unit tests cover most of the application classes?
+* Does the unit tests cover at least the most crucial classes in the plugin (those which contain important business logic)?
+* Does the plugin contain some functional/acceptance tests (written in Behat/PHPUnit or similar tool)?
+* Are the core features of the plugin described and tests by them?
 * Do the functional/acceptance tests describe most of the application business-related features?

 **Continuous integration:**